 The current definition is illogical.
 According to the definition, the sale of cancellation fee waivers alone or non-insurance travel services alone would be a travel protection plan.
 Yet, the current definitions do not provide authority for the commissioner over these products.
 "Travel Protection Plans" means plans that provide Travel Insurance or Travel Insurance and Non-Insurance Travel Services, Travel Assistance Services, and Cancellation Fee Waivers.
 Our recommended revision accomplishes two significant changes.
 First, it organizes the definition around just the two categories - insurance and non-insurance - discussed above.
 Second, it makes clear that a travel protection plan that does not include any Travel Insurance will not trigger oversight by the commissioner.
 The sale of non-insurance travel services alone does not trigger the same concerns - premium tax payment, adherence to insurance regulatory oversight and consumer protections - as the bundled sale of travel insurance and non-insurance travel services.
 The commissioner, of course, has the authority to take action against a travel retailer for the unauthorized sale of travel insurance of the purported only non-insurance travel services do, in fact, include travel insurance or sham fee waivers.
 We think it may be useful to have a definition of Travel Retailer for sections later in the model dealing with sales practices, disclosures and rates because travel insurance sales by a travel retailer represent significantly different market forces than direct sales by a travel insurer via a web site.
 However, the current definition is flawed.
 A travel retailer that sells travel insurance should do so pursuant to, at least, a limited lines travel insurance producer license - not under the "direction" of a limited lines licensee.
-The purpose of a limited lines license is to allow reduced training and education requirements compared to a fully-license producer for purposes of limited types of insurance sales.
-It makes no sense to further dilute consumer protections by having a limited lines licensee direct a non-licensee.
+The purpose of a limited lines license is to allow reduced training and education requirements compared to a fully- license producer for purposes of limited types of insurance sales.
+It makes no sense to further dilute consumer protections by having a limited lines license is to ann-licensee.
 The phrase "as a service" is gratuitous and serves no purpose.
-For purposes of regulatory oversight, it makes no difference why the travel retailer offers its customers travel insurance or travel protection.

-"Travel Retailer" means a person or business entity that makes, arranges or offers travel services and may offers and disseminate travel insurance and related services, in a travel protection plan, as a service to its customers pursuant to on behalf of and under the direction of a Limited Lines Travel Insurance Producerrequired producer licensing.
+For purposes "Travel Retailer" means a person or business entity that makes, arranges or offers travel services and may -offer s and disseminate travel insurance and related services , in a travel protection plan, as a service-to its customers pursuant to on behalf of and under the direction of a Limited Lines Travel Insurance Producerrequired producer licensing .